 We welcome hockey sticks and ice skates in good condition.
 Call or visit a Recreation Center.

-As soon as ice conditions allow-February 25, 2019 Lake of the Isles, Wells Fargo Minneapolis WinterSkate in Loring Park, McRae, North Commons, and Van Cleve will remain open until March 1, 2018, weather and ice permitting.
+As soon as ice conditions allow-February 25, 2019 Lake of the Isles, Wells Fargo Minneapolis WinterSkate in Loring Park, McRae, North Commons, and Van Cleve will remain open until March 1, 2019, weather and ice permitting.
 2018-2019 Ice Rinks Brochure [PDF]

 All outdoor ice rink locations have a warming room and offer free loaner skates available on a first come, first served basis.
 Sizes and quantities vary by location.
 Note: Bryn Mawr Meadows does not offer loaner skates.